deviserplatform/docs/guide/extensions/themes.md

 The client dependencies are set of CSS and JavaScript libraries

 # How to create a theme
 Themes are based on Razor templates.
-To Create a theme file, navigate to
+To create a theme file, navigate to `[ApplicationRoot]/Sites/Default/Themes/Skyline/` folder and copy template file `Default.cshtml`

 ## Client Dependency
 The client dependeny is used to manage and load the CSS and JavaScripts required by the pages, modules and contents.
 To load the CSS and JavaScripts require tag helpers are used.